‘Sick is sick is sick. It’s got to go somewhere.’

 Follow Me To Ground is an unnerving, beautifully controlled tour-de-force, a sinister tale that questions our preconceptions of predator and prey and the consequences of unchecked desire.

-Recipient of the Kate O’Brien Award (2019) and long-listed for The Desmond Elliott Award and Republic of Consciousness Award, Follow Me To Ground is currently available from New Island Books, and is forthcoming in the UK with Doubleday Books and in the US with Scribner.
+Recipient of the Kate O’Brien Award (2019) and long-listed for The Desmond Elliott Award and Republic of Consciousness Award, Follow Me To Ground is currently available from New Island Books (IE) and Doubleday Books (UK) and is forthcoming with Scribner (US).

 ‘Sue Rainsford’s talent is fierce, palpable and hypnotic. . . a dazzlingly troubling dream.’ – Colin Barrett